josmar-crwdstffng/angular/aio/content/tutorial/index.md

 You can click the two links above the dashboard \("Dashboard" and "Heroes"\) to navigate between this Dashboard view and a Heroes view.

-If you click the dashboard hero "Magneta," the router opens a "Hero Details" view where you can change the hero's name.
+If you click the dashboard hero "Magneta," the router opens a "Hero Details" view where you can change the name of the hero.

 <div class="lightbox">